qcfu-bu/TLL-arxiv-repo/ocaml/README.md

 The emitted C code can be further compiled to a `main.out` executable by running `make -C ./c` from the project root.

+The included `tll-mode.el` provides optional syntax highlighting for Emacs users.
+Place `tll-mode.el` in your Emacs load path and add `(require 'tll-mode)` to your init file.

 ## Notable Examples
 - [test01.tll](./compiler/tests/test01.tll): Proof of identity for sort-polymorphic length function.
 - [test02.tll](./compiler/tests/test02.tll): Verification of sort-polymorphic append function.